Fulani herdsmen: Movements

 Fulani herdsmen engage in both random and planned transhumance movements.
 Random movements are usually taken by the pure nomadic Fulani herdsmen, while planned movements are taken by the semi-nomadic pastoralist.
 A primary reason for the migratory nature of the herdsmen is to reach areas with abundant grass and water for the cattle.
 The herdsmen also move to avoid tax collectors, harmful insects and hostile weather and social environment.
 A major benefit of the movement for the herdsmen is to maximize the availability of food resources for the cattle and reduce excessive grazing.
 Before moving to new areas, the herdsmen send a reconnaissance team to study the area for availability of resources such as grass and water.

 Source of income

 The sale of goat, sheep and dairy products such as milk constitute the primary source of income and livelihood for the herdsmen.
 Their wealth and riches are often measured by the size of the cattle herd.

 Traditionally, the herdsmen often loan cows (habbanaya) to one another, and once the cow has birthed and weaned a calf it is returned to its original owner.
 These herdsmen herd several species of cattle, but the zebu cattle is the most common in the West African hinterland because of its drought-resistant traits.
-The dwarf Ndama cattle is commonly herded in the wetter areas of Fouta Djallon and Casamance as a result of their resistance to trypanosomiasis and other conditions directly associated with high humidity.
+The dwarf N'Dama is commonly herded in the wetter areas of Fouta Djallon and Casamance as a result of their resistance to trypanosomiasis and other conditions directly associated with high humidity.